Version 4.7 ~ Seek ye first the kingdom of Haruhi and Her righteousness.

 Otani's obtuseness confounds Nobu and Risa.

 Most anime romantic comedies aren't good enough to maintain viewer interest without making at least one the leads (typically the female), as endearing as possible.
-I suppose it's suppose to trigger some manner of vicarious interest in the outcome or whatnot.
+I suppose it's intended to trigger some manner of vicarious interest in the outcome or whatnot.
 However, Lovely Complex has me cheering for Koizumi even though I've no interest in her (or Otani, for that matter) myself.

 Koizumi